-For more information about protection stops, trailing stops and profit targets, see the dedicated sections in the manual above.
+For more information about protection stops, trailing stops and profit targets, see [Stops and targets](#)

 Exit the market after a set amount of time

 The code below allows you to integrate a market order into your system to close a position after a set amount of bars in case it has not been closed by other conditions of your system before that.
 In the following example, positions are closed after 10 candlesticks.